kontent-ai/delivery-sdk-js/README.md

 ```
 ### Resolving modular content in Rich text fields

 If you have a `modular content item` inside a `Rich text` field, you need to define how each type resolves the HTML that will be rendered.
 This can be done globally for each type using the `richTextResolver` option, or per query.
+Following example shows how to resolve `Character` modular items used in your rich text areas.

 #### Globally